hyperledger/bevel/docs/source/prerequisites.md

 ---

 ## Ansible

-*Optional if not using the docker build*
+*Optional*

-You can install Ansible manually on the machine from which you will deploy the DLT network.
+If you are not using docker build you can install Ansible manually on the machine from which you will deploy the DLT network.
 This can be a local machine as long as Ansible commands can run on it.

 Please note that this machine (also called **Ansible Controller**) should have connectivity to the Kubernetes cluster(s) and the Hashicorp Vault service(s).

 And it is essential to install the [git client](https://git-scm.com/download) on the Ansible Controller.

 ---
 **NOTE:** The Blockchain Automation Framework requires minimum **Ansible version 2.8.1**

 **NOTE (MacOS):** Ansible requires GNU tar.
 Install it on MacOS through Homebrew `brew install gnu-tar`

 ---
 Follow [official instructions](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) to install Ansible in a new environment.